-If the employee is requesting a travel advance, Documentation of projected costs must be submitted with the Travel Request Form.
+Documentation of projected costs must be submitted with the Travel Request Form.

 - Lodging: Copy of hotel room rates for overnight stays if not included in conference fees.
-(Whenever possible lodging is to be paid by the College.) (at the lowest reasonable cost) - Transportation: Lowest Airfare Cost Copy of airfare cost taken from travel websites will be accepted.
-(Whenever possible flights should be booked by the College.) - Private Vehicle Mileage Cost Copy of Mapquest or similar websites that include mileage to destinations will be accepted. - Conference Registration Fees: Copy of a Conference Registration form and agenda is required.
+(At the lowest reasonable cost) - Transportation: Lowest Airfare Cost Copy of airfare cost taken from travel websites will be accepted. - Private Vehicle Mileage Cost Copy of Mapquest or similar websites that include mileage to destinations will be accepted. - Conference Registration Fees: Copy of a Conference Registration form and agenda is required.